-What is non-public personal information (NPI)?
+What is non-public personal information?

-What NPI do we collect?
+What non-public personal information do we collect?

 - Social security numbers